 So I'm delighted to find all members can publish here!

 You can view the HTML for this page either by right-clicking and selecting "View page source," or by pressing F12 and selecting Elements.
 On joining the club, they told me that I could place files in a folder called public_html and the web server would make them available to the world.
 The join-up instructions include an address to ssh into.
 If you're using Linux or Mac, you can just go straight to your terminal and enter it.
-In Windows 10, ssh also works in the Power Shell.
-Older versions of Windows need the Putty app.
+In Windows 10, ssh can be made to work in the Power Shell, otherwise as with older versions of Windows, use the PuTTY app.

-To create the file I used the nano editor, which I started by giving the command nano public_html/index.html.
+To create the file I used the Nano editor (shown above), which I started by giving the command nano public_html/index.html.
 Then I just typed the source code you see, saved and exited.
 If you haven't used such editors before it's a bit alien, but keep calm & check out the command menu in the form of key combos; the ctrl key is represented as ^ (there's no Save command because it's an option during Exit).
 Use the arrow keys to move the cursor.

 Typing is old-fashioned, maybe even elitist.
 I suggest that by now we could and should be able to input by voice in our home language.
 I'm keeping an eye on this (mostly) FOSS project: mycroft.ai.
 Let's create liberating tech!